Checklist for great personal branding

 - former colleagues,

-- recruiters you come across.
+- recruiters you meet.

 A sense of mutual respect and mindfulness permeates our culture-in fact, it’s the key to our success.